Overdose Prevention: Key Lessons from Our Naloxone Training Session

 Scottish mortality rates to drug misuse and related deaths are the highest in Europe.
 The annual National Records of Scotland report provides insightful statistics of the ongoing drug crisis:

-This stark reality reinforces the need for awareness of harm reduction strategies.
+This stark reality reinforces the need to raise awareness of harm reduction approaches.

 Harm Reduction & Lived Experience